Governance

 – Upholding the values of diversity and community representation

-Board composition must reflect a mix of professional skills (e.g., healthcare, legal, finance, community leadership) and cultural backgrounds that align with the populations served.
+The board takes advice and guidance from the specialist and clinical advisory team who reflect a mix of professional skills (e.g., healthcare, legal, finance, community leadership) and cultural backgrounds that align with the populations served.

 5. Executive and Operational Management